harrismcc/diff-buddy/rich_text_loading_states_blog.md

-# Adding Loading States to Rich Text Suggestions
+# Improving Rich Text Editor Suggestions: Adding Loading States and Fetch Cancellation

-This PR enhances the rich text editor's suggestion system with proper loading state handling, request cancellation, and an event-driven architecture.
-When users type `@` or `#` to trigger suggestions, they now see skeleton loaders while data is being fetched, providing better feedback for slower network conditions.
+This PR enhances the rich text editor's mention and reference suggestion system by adding visual loading indicators and properly handling asynchronous fetch cancellation.
+Let's break down the changes.

 ## Adding AbortSignal Support to Fetch Functions

-The first step is enabling request cancellation at the API layer.
-Both suggestion fetching functions now accept an optional `AbortSignal` parameter:
+The foundation of this improvement is adding the ability to cancel in-flight requests when a user types a new query.
+The suggestion service functions now accept an optional `AbortSignal` parameter and pass it to the fetch calls.

 ```diff
 diff --git a/app/services/suggestion.client.ts b/app/services/suggestion.client.ts